-SoutH Africa Packing List: Documentation & Paperwork
+South Africa Packing List: Documentation & Paperwork

 Passport, visas, etc. Nothing is more important than having all your ducks in a row.

 Organize your documents and keep them together throughout your trip.
 I bought a large money pouch and keep all of my documents and paperwork in it for every trip, separate from everything else.

-Here’s a quick run-down of paperwork to organize when packing for South Africa:
+Paperwork to organize when packing for South Africa:

-PASSPORT | Make sure your passport is up to date and that it will have at least six months before the expiration date when you arrive in South Africa.
+- PASSPORT | Make sure your passport is up to date and that it will have at least six months before the expiration date when you arrive in South Africa.
 This may seem excessive but it’s actually the norm in a lot of countries and something to keep in mind for all of your trips.

-Carry a photocopy of your passport separate from your physical passport, just in case the original is lost or stolen.
-You can also carry a scan or photo in your phone as an extra back-up.
+- Carry a photocopy of your passport separate from your physical passport, just in case the original is lost or stolen.
+You can also carry a scan or photo in your phone as an extra backup.

-VISA | Does your country require a visa to visit South Africa?
+- VISA | Does your country require a visa to visit South Africa?
 United States citizens do not require a visa, for a complete list of exempt countries check here.

-YELLOW FEVER VACCINATION | You are required to have a yellow fever vaccination for South Africa if you’ve visited at risk areas (mainly African and South American countries).
+- YELLOW FEVER VACCINATION | You are required to have a yellow fever vaccination for South Africa if you’ve visited at-risk areas (mainly African and South American countries).
 The mosquito that can carry yellow fever is present in South Africa, so this is a preventative measure to keep the disease out.
 If you’re from or have visited any of the countries on this list, you need the yellow fever vaccine and proof of vaccination to be allowed onto your flight to South Africa.

-OTHER VACCINES/MALARIA | We didn’t get any vaccines for South Africa.
-It’s a low risk country for Malaria, so we decided to skip any preventative medications.
+- OTHER VACCINES/MALARIA | We didn’t get any vaccines for South Africa.
+It’s a low-risk country for Malaria, so we decided to skip any preventative medications.
 This is something that you should consult with your own medical doctor about (which we did).
-It will depend on where your’e going and your own personal health situation.
+It will depend on where you’re going and your own personal health situation.

-PRINT OUT HOTEL INFORMATION | You may find yourself in areas with little to no internet, depending on how rustic you travel.
+- PRINT OUT HOTEL INFORMATION | You may find yourself in areas with little to no internet, depending on how rustic you travel.
 In that case, it’s good to have all of your hotel names, addresses, and directions printed out.
 Having this information printed saved me, more than once.

-DOWNLOAD A MAP | And in the same vein as above, download a map.
+- DOWNLOAD A MAP | And in the same vein as above, download a map.
 Data plans in South Africa are extremely expensive (and eat up data faster than you’d expect), so it’s best to have the map already downloaded onto your phone so you can always look up directions, no matter where you are.
 I use maps.me (download it here) and make sure to download the regions I’ll be visiting at home, before leaving.

 What to Pack for South Africa